 If your civil partnership has broken down and you are considering dissolution, it is important to get the right legal advice at an early stage in order to protect your interests and ensure the best possible arrangements for the future of your family.
-Mooney Everett Solicitors provides advice on all aspects of family law from offices in Ormskirk and Liverpool city centre.
+Mooney Everett Solicitors provides advice on all aspects of family law from our offices in Ormskirk.

 As long as you have been in your partnership for one year, you can apply to court to show that your relationship has ‘irretrievably broken down’ in a process that is similar to divorce.